The Vertex Algebra $M(1)^+$ and Certain Affine Vertex Algebras of Level -1: Introduction

+Although there are no precise general results (to the best of our knowledge) about the structure of these cosets, it is believed that these vertex operator algebras are f\/initely generated and rational.

-In \cite{AP-2010}, we present a vertex-algebraic proof of the fact that in the case $k=1$ and affine Lie algebras of types $D_n ^{(1)}$ and $B_{n} ^{(1)}$, the coset (\ref{coset-1}) is isomorphic to the rational vertex operator algebra $V_L ^{+}$.
+In \cite{AP-2010}, we present a vertex-algebraic proof of the fact that in the case $k=1$ and af\/f\/ine Lie algebras of types $D_n ^{(1)}$ and $B_{n} ^{(1)}$, the coset (\ref{coset-1}) is isomorphic to the rational vertex operator algebra $V_L ^{+}$.

 The situation is even more complicated for general $k,m \in \C$, such that $k,m,k+m \neq - h^{\vee}$.
-Then one has the coset vertex operator algebra \bea ({\widetilde L}_{X_{n}^{(1)}}((k+m) \Lambda _0) , L_{X_{n}^{(1)}}(k \Lambda _0) \otimes L_{X_{n}^{(1)}}(m \Lambda _0)), \eea where ${\widetilde L}_{X_{n}^{(1)}}((k+m) \Lambda _0)$ is a certain affine vertex operator algebra associated to $X_{n}^{(1)}$ of level $k+m$ (not necessarily simple).
+Then one has the coset vertex operator algebra

+where ${\widetilde L}_{X_{n}^{(1)}}((k+m) \Lambda _0)$ is a certain af\/f\/ine vertex operator algebra associated to $X_{n}^{(1)}$ of level $k+m$ (not necessarily simple).
 In this paper we identify some special cases of such cosets, and it turns out that they are not rational.

+The construction in \cite{AP-2010} is based on fermionic construction of vertex algebras and certain conformal embeddings.
+In the present paper we use bosonic construction of vertex algebras and construct new conformal embeddings of af\/f\/ine vertex algebras at level $-1$.
+By applying the bosonic realization of the af\/f\/ine vertex algebras $L_{A_1 ^{(1)}}(-\tfrac{1}{2}\Lambda_0)$ and $L_{C_{\ell} ^{(1)}}(-\tfrac{1}{2}\Lambda_0)$ (cf.~\cite{FF}) we consider coset vertex algebras